qxf2/sample-python-solid-app/README.md

 1. Run `python sample_python_solid.py` from the console.
 2. Visit `localhost:6464` in your browser.
-3. Give the input and click on the 'View' button
+3. Give the webID as input and click on the 'View' button